 Find out all you need to know including what a psychologist does, the different types of psychologist and the steps you need to take to become one.How to become a psychologist

 Perspectives on Social Research

 This module is intended as a general introduction to the processes of reasoning and practice in social research.
 It aims to help students understand the differences between key approaches to social science in terms of research design.
 It also aims to assist students critically engage with researchers from a range of different disciplines.

 Quantitative Research Methods

 This class aims to provide advanced training in a range of quantitative statistics likely to be required for analyses conducted in the dissertation.
-The class also aims to equip students with the statistical knowledge that is likely to be needed to aid the interpretation of results from previous empirical research.
-In addition, students will develop the necessary statistical competences to support transfer to doctoral programmes and careers in academic or commercial research and teaching.
+The class also aims to equip you with the statistical knowledge that is likely to be needed to aid the interpretation of results from previous empirical research.
+In addition, you'll develop the necessary statistical competences to support transfer to doctoral programmes and careers in academic or commercial research and teaching.

 This class aims to develop the skills required to undertake a substantial original research project.
 Taught sessions will focus on project conception and critical thinking, literature searching, understanding of ethical principles and codes of practice, and the generation of research proposals.
 Students will also learn how to develop and deliver research presentations to professional audiences.

 Qualitative Research Methods

 An introduction to the theoretical and practical aspects of using qualitative methods within Psychology.
 Specifically, the class will focus on developing qualitative research questions, designing appropriate methods of data collection, and analysing qualitative data.
 To achieve this, you'll conduct a small group research project using qualitative methodologies.